devacto/hooq/README.md

-# hooq
-Cloud native deployment using Terraform.
+# Deploys a Microservice using Terraform